Isaiah 7:14: Revised Standard Version

 When the Revised Standard Version translators rendered "almah" as "young woman" in 1952 it immediately became a center of controversy for conservative Christians, who believed that this passage predicted the virgin birth of Jesus.
 The RSV quickly replaced the KJV in many churches across America, but fundamentalist American Christians argued that nowhere in the Old Testament was an almah anything other than a young unmarried girl, and one pastor publicly burned a copy of the RSV.
 Isaiah 7:14 became a litmus test of orthodoxy among conservatives, but most modern Bible translations use "young woman".
 However, popular Evangelical translations such as the New International Version and the English Standard Version continue to use the word "virgin".

 Uses

-Music

 The King James Version of this verse is cited as texts in the English-language oratorio "Messiah" by George Frideric Handel (HWV 56).